stefansenk/spree_personalised_products/README.md

 - Allow editing the personalisation details for a line item in the admin.
 - Allow customer to select options from a list of values.
 Currently only supports input as a text field.
 - Allow adding multiple variants with personalisations to the cart at once.
 Currently personalisation only works adding one variant at a time.
-- Updates for Spree 1.2.
 - Allow personalised orders to be placed through the API.
+- Fix or remove the controller specs.

 Copyright (c) 2012 Stefan Senk, released under the New BSD License